Lifestyle & Culture

 3 thru 18 July, Montreux, Switzerland

-We don’t see a list yet for 2026 acts, but maybe that makes it a good time to get tickets since it’s not likely a bunch of nobodies are going to be on stage.
+You can see the full list of 2026 acts here.
 Last year’s acts included Diana Ross, Lionel Richie, Neil Young and Chaka Khan, along with breakout artists RAYE, Sam Fender and Shaboozey.
 We’ll update this post as names are announced.

 Tickets start at 300 Swiss francs and you can get them here.